rlagusdn-rnd/Cattle-Mounting-Detection-based-on-RAG_VLM/README.md

 2. Reasoning — feed the query video (16 uniform frames) and the retrieved description to Qwen3-VL-4B-thinking-FP8 (served with vLLM) to output reason and result

-The `datasets/` folder contains only a small sample datas for running the demo, not the full dataset used in the paper.
+The `datasets/` folder contains only a small sample datas for running the demo, not the full dataset used in the hub.

 # Structure